ept/blog/_posts/2008-10-27-load-performance-testing-a-rails-application-with-apachebench.md

 <li>Four ApacheBench processes, each set to make 16 concurrent requests, each running
 on its own EC2 instance, no keep-alive, each making 2,500 requests.</li>
 </ol>

 The server-side
 statistics for the three tests, including the total throughput, were identical.
 However, interestingly, there was a noticeable difference between the distribution of response times reported by ApacheBench in the three cases.
-I have plotted them below:</p>
+I have plotted them below:

 (This diagram is what you get if you flip the one above by a diagonal axis and then differentiate the function by response time.
 Note also that the colours now have a different meaning.)

 <p style="text-align: center;
 "><a
 href="/static/2008/10/distribution.png"><img class="size-full wp-image-168 aligncenter"